-The Macalister Irrigation District's (MID) primary source of water is Lake Glenmaggie, and Thomson Reservoir.
+The Macalister Irrigation District's (MID) primary sources of water are Lake Glenmaggie and Thomson Reservoir.
 Lake Glenmaggie is an annual fill and spill reservoir, which means SRW is reliant on winter and spring rains to fill it to enable a 100% seasonal determination for the Thomson/Macalister Irrigation District.
-Thomson Reservoir holds the drought reserve which is designed to provide additional allocation in years with little rainfall.
+Thomson Reservoir holds the drought reserve which provides additional allocation in years with low rainfall.